-Yachts dock around the pier, and you can arrange kayak and paddle board lessons from here.
+Yachts dock around the pier, and you can arrange kayak and paddleboard lessons from here.
 Or you can simply keep walking and enjoy a unique view of Arrowhead Point and the mountainous sixth hole.

 CYPRESS POINT LOOKOUT

 You can’t reach this private beach, but you can sneak a peek of it from the Cypress Point Lookout stop along 17-Mile Drive.
-You’ll also catch the most brillant sunsets in all of Pebble Beach here — earning it the nickname Sunset Point.
+You’ll also catch the most brilliant sunsets in all of Pebble Beach here — earning it the nickname Sunset Point.